-A regenerative farm network.
+A regenerative farm.
 Member-owned.
 Built to last generations.

 your farm, your food, your family